dstojanov8/fast-react-pizza/docs/TAILWIND_CSS.md

 ### Responsive Design

-By default Tailwind comes with 5 breakpoints, they are mobile first.
+By default Tailwind comes with 5 breakpoints, they are mobile first, **_which means we should always start by designing for a smaller (mobile) screen and then move to larger displays by using the breakpoints_**.
 There is a whole section in Tailwind docs `Core Concepts > Responsive Design`.
 We basically prefix any of the tailwind class names with one of the **_breakpoint prefixes_**

 - `sm`: 640px => class will be applied when size greater than
 - `md`: 768px => class will be applied when size greater than